Frances Penington and Molly Hadfield awards

 The award is named after the late Mary (Molly) Hadfield OAM, who was a dedicated advocate for public housing tenants.
 She was also a founding member of the Housing for the Aged Action Group, which formed in 1983.

-Nominations for this year's awards closed on 30 October 2015.
+Nominations for this year's awards close on Monday 31 October 2016.

 For more information about the awards: